kastoestoramadus/dev-blog-env/_posts/2019-01-22-wsl-linux-windows-marriage.md

 # An Unfinished experiment
 Two days passed and I'm pleased with the results but I'll still stick to raw Ubuntu on separate drive ;).

-What to read more?
-Ask for it in the comments, please.
+Want to know more about this topic?
+Ask for in the comments, please.
 Suggestions are welcome.